-The new book Love Everyone by Parvati Markus collects the intimate and revealing stories of the individuals whose lives were transformed by Neem Karoli Baba, (also known as Maharajjii) a being who embodied the experience of living beyond ego, beyond duality, and beyond conceptions of us and them.
+Love Everyone, by Parvati Markus, collects the intimate and revealing stories of the individuals whose lives were transformed by Neem Karoli Baba, (also known as Maharajjii) a being who embodied the experience of living beyond ego, beyond duality, and beyond conceptions of us and them.

 At every point in time, the universal truths of love and compassion seek to be integrated into the heart of the human experience.
 Across decades, cultures and locations, it is the teacher who carries this eternal flame in a new lamp, delivering the message in the voice of the age and activating it in new generations.